Chrisini/my_mum_learns_R/README.md

+# Hi Mum

+This is a repository, just for you.
+It should teach you R, so you can finally finish your PhD.

-# Asthma
+# Random Notes:

-## hallway of cancer pathway collection
+* hallway of cancer pathway collection
-## ... entzüdungspathways, inflammation, pathways: IL6, IL8
+* ... entzüdungspathways, inflammation, pathways: IL6, IL8